makinacorpus/php-calista/README.md

 ### In a few words

-If you understood the minimal examples above, you understand pretty much everything of this API, in a few words we could synthetize this:
+If you understood the minimal examples above, you understand pretty much everything of this API, in a few words we could synthetize like this:

  *  user defines the input definition, which is a basic input sanitization,

- *  user defines a view definition, which carries the property that should be displayed, and how they should displayed,
+ *  user defines a view definition, which carries the properties that should be displayed, and how they should displayed,

  *  user executes a datasource using the sanitized query thanks to the